shubh-msharma/writtenCommunication/OSI.md

     * It helps in maintaining sessions for each client which gets terminated after a specified duration or when the client closes the browser.

-3. Presentation layers
+3. Presentation Layer

     * This layer converts the data into machine representable form.

     * encryption, decryption, and compression are performed at this layer.

-4. Transport layer
+4. Transport Layer

     * This layer performs segmentation, flow control, and error control.